ChesterHsieh/ChesterHsieh.github.io/_posts/2019-11-06-NLP with Churn.md

 Everyone new to this problem should take look on [Kaggle data](https://www.kaggle.com/blastchar/telco-customer-churn) first.
 There are already good solution on predict.
 This post is trying to target text data.

 ## NLP source
-Call log/Email/Online assistance history are the three major resource the company can utilize.
+Call log/Email/Online assistance (CRM)history are the three major resource the company can utilize.
 Do you remember every time you call for customer service you'll heard **For quality purpose, this call might be recorded**.

 Except that, When customer don’t receive exceptional customer service and experiences, they flock to competitors and share their negative experiences on [social media](https://www.salesforce.com/blog/2015/01/ten-customer-service-stats-what-they-mean-your-contact-center-gp.html): 59% of 25-34-year-olds share poor customer experiences online.